janmojzis/rpiap/README.md

 ## Components
 - The Wi-Fi AP is powered by `hostapd`
 - It includes a DHCP server `udhcpd` and client `udhcpc`
+- Network Address Translation (NAT) is managed through nftables/iptables."
-- DNS services are handled by [dqcache](https://github.com/janmojzis/dq) with support for the [DNSCurve](https://dnscurve.org) protocol
+- DNS service is handled by [dqcache](https://github.com/janmojzis/dq) with support for the [DNSCurve](https://dnscurve.org) protocol
 - [PQConnect](https://www.pqconnect.net) is used to encrypt network traffic.

 # Installation